Calian-gnss/calian-gnss-ros2-drivers/calian_gnss_ros2/README.md

 ## :phone: Purchase Call

-For inquiries or to purchase our Calian's Antenna, please contact us at [Luke Corbeth(at InDro Robotics)](lcorbeth@indrorobotics.com) or [Calian](gnss.sales@Calian.com).
+For inquiries or to purchase our Calian's Antenna, please contact us at [Calian](gnss.sales@Calian.com).
 We are excited to assist you and provide further information about our offerings.

 ## :sparkles: Reference

-For more information about the Calian ROS2 driver please refer to [GitHub](https://github.com/indro-robotics/Calian_ros2.git)
+For more information about the Calian ROS2 driver please refer to [GitHub](https://github.com/Calian-gnss/calian-gnss-ros2-drivers/)

-## :ledger: Resources

-We would like to express our sincere gratitude to [Calian](https://www.tallysman.com/) for their collaboration and support.
-Their contributions have been invaluable to our project's success, and we look forward to continuing our partnership in the future.

 ## :page_with_curl: License

-This project is licensed under the terms of the [MIT License](https://github.com/indro-robotics/Calian_ros2/blob/main/LICENSE)
+This project is licensed under the terms of the [MIT License](https://github.com/Calian-gnss/calian-gnss-ros2-drivers/blob/main/LICENSE)